 2) Southwest Archery Spyder Takedown Recurve Bow

-- SPECIAL PRICE FOR LIMITED TIME – Designed by the engineers and developers of the original Samick Sage we’ve combined four naturally sourced wood to create this beautiful compact, accurate,...
+- SPECIAL PRICE FOR LIMITED TIME – We’ve combined four naturally sourced wood to create this beautiful compact, accurate, lightweight bow that is the perfect choice for just about anyone looking for...

 - SPECS & USES – Available in both Left Hand and Right Hand with draw weights of 20lb – 60lb 5lb increments .
 Features preinstalled threaded bushings for various accessory upgrades such as...